 The student or parent may appeal the committee’s decision to the board by following policy: FNG(LOCAL)

 The actual number of days a student must be in attendance in order to receive credit or a final grade will depend on whether the class is for a full semester or for a full year.

 Official attendance-taking time (all grade levels)

 The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.

-Official attendance is taken every day during the Second Instructional Hour or 9:30 am; except KHS which is 9:10 am.
+Official attendance is taken every day during the Second Instructional Hour or 9:30 am; except KMS which is 9:05 am and KHS which is 9:00 am.